Please prepare your manuscript before submitting it to JPT. Use the following guidelines below:

 Author details and authorship

 All contributing authors’ names should be added, including their correct email.
-The names arranged in the correct order for publication.
+The names are arranged in the correct order for publication.
 An email address signed and provided for the corresponding author.
 The full name of each author must be present in the exact format they should appear for publication.
 The affiliation of each author must be written entirely.

 It provides adequate background or context (problem and its significance) of the study.
 The subject should not be written extensively.
-It is expected that rationale or purpose of the study (gap analysis), the objective in general and specific, and hypothesis (if any) should be expressed clearly.
+It is expected that the rationale or purpose of the study (gap analysis), the objective in general and specific, and hypothesis (if any) should be expressed clearly.
 Present a clear "state of the art" of the subject, which discussed literature and theoretical concepts behind it.
 A concise general background may be included in the article.